 TMS is entirely non-invasive (completely external to the body – no surgery or anesthesia, etc. of any kind).

 TMS is virtually painless, and it has no side effects.

-* Stop taking medications or injections and obtain long-lasting, core brain healing.
+TMS may be able to help you stop taking medications or injections and obtain long-lasting, core brain healing.

 TMS benefits include: